nishadhka/ibf_literature_review/doc/data-science-ibf.rst

 #.
 The book of why: the new science of cause and effect, :footcite:t:`pearl_book_2018`
 #.
 Machine Learning Incorporated With Causal Analysis for Short-Term Prediction of Sea Ice :footcite:t:`li_machine_2021`
 #.
-A downward counter-factual climate risk analysis of the impact of tropical cyclones on the European Solidarity Fund, :footcite:t:`ciullo_framework_2021`
+Climate storylines based on downward counter-factual method.
+Which is reflected as climate risk analysis of the impact of tropical cyclones on the European Solidarity Fund sustainablity, :footcite:t:`ciullo_framework_2021`

 .. footbibliography::